cthoyt/cthoyt.github.io/_posts/2021-04-06-kgem-perspectives.md

-the test set would enable trivial inference and ultimately result in an over-estimation of the performance of your model (barring discussion about how this could be considered trivial is a huge triumph of modern pharmacology and chemoinformatics).
+the test set would enable trivial inference and ultimately result in an over-estimation of the performance of your model (barring discussion about how this could be considered trivial is a huge triumph of modern pharmacology and cheminformatics).
 The solution often referenced in [proteochemometrics](https://www.universiteitleiden.nl/en/research/research-projects/science/lacdr-proteochemometrics) papers is to use scaffold-based splitting like Bemis-Murcko scaffold splitting or to pre-cluster molecules based on structural similarity and to split based on